idleberg/atom-language-nsis/README.md

 Command                              | Description
 -------------------------------------|-------------------------------------
-`NSIS: Look Up Command Online`       | Look up NSIS command online `NSIS: Open Package Settings`        | Opens settings page `NSIS: Satisfy Package Dependencies` | Install missing package dependencies `NSIS: Show Version Info`            | Shows current version of NSIS `NSIS: Show Compiler Flags`          | Shows output of `makensis /HDRINFO` `NSIS: Convert Language File`        | Converts NLF to JSON and vice versa
+`NSIS: Command Reference`       | Look up NSIS command online `NSIS: Open Package Settings`        | Opens settings page `NSIS: Show Version Info`            | Shows current version of NSIS `NSIS: Show Compiler Flags`          | Shows output of `makensis /HDRINFO` `NSIS: Convert Language File`        | Converts NLF to JSON and vice versa

+### Environment Variables

+This extension supports a variety of ways to provide environment variables such as `NSISDIR` or `NSISCONFDIR`, using the following priority:

+1. `.env` files
+2. system-wide environment variables

+**Note:** Some operating systems require Atom to be launched from terminal in order to access system-wide environment variables.

 ## Related